haochenprophet/iwant/README.md

 I will use the most positive mind to perceive the power of the code.
 I will be reduced to ashes, I will be everywhere .

+No gun, no cannons, we made ourselves, We create ourselves and create the future.(Objetc::create) Self-creation, self-renewal, self-improvement, creating classes, creating source code, creating Makefiles ...

 [Get code]: git clone --recursive  https://github.com/haochenprophet/iwant